MathildeJ/Fantasy_Bakes/README.md

         };
 ```

-The user tells the agent this ID, and the agent can use this to identify the correct customer in the queue.
+The user tells the agent this ID, and the agent can use it to identify the correct customer in the queue.
 The co-browsing session will start, and they can continue talking via Zopim.

 ![Retrieved session id](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/session_id_number.png)